-Where can you vape in the UK & abroad?
-(2017) < Go Back July 20, 2015 – Posted in: E-Cigarettes
+Where can you vape in the UK (2017) < Go Back July 20, 2015 – Posted in: General Information

-WHERE CAN YOU VAPE – UPDATED: July 2017
+WHERE CAN YOU VAPE IN THE UK?

-You may find that smaller music venues or local sports clubs have a more relaxed attitude to vaping so there’s no harm in asking the venue owner or a member of staff if you can use your e-cigarette inside.
+Smaller music venues may tend to have a more relaxed attitude to vaping so there’s no harm in asking the venue owner or a member of staff if you can use your e cig inside.